yizichangyin/home-assistant_ugreen-nas/docs/how_to_setup.md

   - The IP address of your NAS (four numbers, e.g., 192.168.178.9).
   - The port number your NAS uses for communication (usually 9999).
-  - The username of a NAS account with administrative privileges.
+  - ~~The username of a NAS account with administrative privileges.~~ (not needed any longer)
-  - The password for that user account.
+  - ~~The password for that user account.~~ (not needed any longer)
-  - A specific number that we’ll extract in step 2 of this guide.
+  - ~~A specific number that we’ll extract in step 2 of this guide.~~ (not needed any longer)

   Since you already use most of this information when accessing your NAS through its Web Interface in a browser, it should be easy to find (e.g. the IP address and port number are displayed in your browser’s address bar):

   ![image](https://github.com/user-attachments/assets/01f2415a-c07f-4730-8150-6131435e11f3)

-  _Side note: While I initially explored this using a different approach, I will use the Visual Studio Code Server for this guide to make the steps easier to follow.
+ ~~_Side note: While I initially explored this using a different approach, I will use the Visual Studio Code Server for this guide to make the steps easier to follow.
 If you haven’t installed it yet as an add-on, now is a good time to do so.
-Alternatively, you’ll need to manually execute the steps using an SSH shell and transfer files via an SMB connection to Home Assistant, or similar methods._
+Alternatively, you’ll need to manually execute the steps using an SSH shell and transfer files via an SMB connection to Home Assistant, or similar methods._~~

-  _Side note 2: All shell commands below can be copied and pasted directly from this guide.
-After pasting a command, press <Enter> to execute it._
+  ~~_Side note 2: All shell commands below can be copied and pasted directly from this guide.
+After pasting a command, press <Enter> to execute it._~~
 </details>

-## Step 1: Creating the token gathering script
+## ~~Step 1: Creating the token gathering script~~ (outdated)
 <details>
   <summary>click to show/hide</summary>
   <br/>This will create a shell script for token generation:<br/><br/>